Oak Hill Academy (New Jersey)

-Oak Hill Academy is a coeducational, nonsectarian private day school located in Lincroft, in Monmouth County, New Jersey, United States, serving students in pre-Kindergarten through eighth grade.
+Oak Hill Academy is a coeducational, nonsectarian private day school located in the Lincroft section of Middletown Township, in Monmouth County, in the U.S. state of New Jersey, serving students in pre-Kindergarten through eighth grade.
 Oak Hill Academy was founded in September 1981 by educator Joseph A. Pacelli.
-The school is academically rigorous and boasts advanced courses in mathematics and Latin.
+The school is academically rigorous and offers advanced courses in mathematics and Latin.
 Oak Hill has swimming as a mandatory part of the physical education program.

-As of the 2017–18 school year, the school had an enrollment of 296 students and 40.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.3:1.
-The school's student body was 67.9% (201) White, 17.2% (51) Asian, 8.8% (26) two or more races, 3.4% (10) Black and 2.7% (8) Hispanic.
-The average student per academic class is 15.
+As of the 2023–24 school year, the school had an enrollment of 339 students (plus 12 in PreK) and 41.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.1:1.
+The school's student body was 60.5% (205) White, 20.4% (69) Asian, 12.7% (43) two or more races, 4.1% (14) Black and 2.4% (69) Hispanic.

 Oak Hill Academy is a member of the Educational Records Bureau and the New Jersey Association of Independent Schools.
 The school was accredited by the Middle States Association of Colleges and Schools in 1986, 1996, and 2008.